pikelet-lang/pikelet/README.md

-The type system was originally inspired by the one presented in [_A Tutorial Implementation of a Dependently Typed Lambda Calculus_](lambdapi), but it has since divered in a number of ways.
+The type system was originally inspired by the one presented in [_A Tutorial Implementation of a Dependently Typed Lambda Calculus_](lambdapi), but it has since diverged from it in a number of ways, so perhaps a rename is in order!

 [lambdapi]: https://www.andres-loeh.de/LambdaPi/